PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 `REPLAY` statements can be executed against the ledger to extract entries matching certain search criteria.
 By default, events matching the criteria will be output in the order they appear in the collections provided.
-You can direct the results to a given destination, which can be a file name (in case the export with be an XML file) or an object instance implementing the `Waher.Persistence.Serialization.ILedgerExport` interface, or any of the keywords `XML`, `JSON` or `COUNTERS`.
-If no `TO` clause is available, the default destination is `JSON`.
+You can direct the results to a given destination, which can evaluate to a file name (in case the export with be an XML file) or an object instance implementing the `Waher.Persistence.Serialization.ILedgerExport` interface, or any of the keywords `XML`, `JSON`, `COUNTERS` or `TABLE`, or evaluate to string values same as the these keywords.
+If no `TO` clause is available, the default destination is `JSON` if no columns have been provided (i.e. `*` has been used), or `TABLE`, if columns have been provided.
 If an `ILedgerExport` interface or a file name is provided, the result of the execution (apart from exporting the replay to the destination) in the script environment will be the the same as providing a `COUNTERS` destination.

 Syntax: